 The Eucharist, the most holy Body and Blood of our Lord Jesus Christ, is “the source and summit of the Christian life” (Lumen Gentium 11).
 It is at the very heart of our Catholic faith and the depth of its mystery is without limit.
 Let us reflect on the great mystery on the Eucharist from the perspective of health care, considering how Our Lord’s body and blood in the Eucharist is effective in the healing of our brothers and sisters who suffer illness.

 The comparison between bodily nourishment and the Eucharist gives us a clear illustration of the Eucharist’s healing effects.
 The provision of bodily nourishment is essential to the practice of health care.
-While food and water are not, properly speaking, medicine, they are necessary to the maintenance and restoration of bodily health.
+While food and water are not, properly speaking, medicines, they are necessary to the maintenance and restoration of bodily health.
 The Eucharist has a similar purpose.
-It nourishes, maintains and restores charity to a person’s soul.
+It nourishes, maintains, and restores charity in a person’s soul.
 The sacrament of Reconciliation may be the necessary medicine for a soul that is sick.
-But the Eucharist is needed to maintain the soul’s health, to strengthen its “immune system” to fend off minor ailments and to prevent serious illness in the first place.
+But the Eucharist is needed to maintain the soul’s health and to strengthen the soul’s “immune system” so it can fend off minor ailments and prevent serious spiritual sickness.

 This, of course, is the ultimate healing.
-The divine life that is received through Baptism, Confirmation and Eucharist is brought to its fulfillment in Penance, Anointing of the Sick, and Eucharist as viaticum.
+The divine life that is received through Baptism, Confirmation and Eucharist is brought to its fulfillment through Penance, Anointing of the Sick, and Eucharist as viaticum.
 Many of those who are involved in health care know how this final healing of the soul can be a great consolation and source of hope.
-When the healing of the body becomes futile, the healing of the spirit can be brought to completion in the Eucharist, the most holy Body and Blood of Christ, by which we make the ultimate Passover journey from death to new life.
+When prospects for bodily healing become futile, the healing of the spirit can be brought to completion in the Eucharist, the most holy Body and Blood of Christ, with whom we make the ultimate Passover journey from death to new life.